-Petite Merveille is famous for their delicate design pastries and cheese souffle.
-Not only that they are also famous for incorporating pumpkin as main ingredient in their cakes & ice cream
+Petite Merveille is famous for its delicate design pastries and cheese souffle.
+Not only that they are also famous for incorporating pumpkin as the main ingredient in their cakes & ice cream

-Japanese cheesecakes are totally different compare to other variety of cheesecake such as New York Cheesecake which are usually very solid.
+Japanese cheesecakes are totally different compared to other variety of cheesecake such as New York Cheesecake which is usually very solid.
 Japanese cheesecakes are often as soft as cotton candy with milder cheese flavour.

 Petite Merveille allows customers to taste their cheese souffle and definitely recommended is their Caramel Cheese Souffle.
 The enrich caramel flavour yet not overpowering the mild cheese is definitely to die for.

 They even make cakes super duper cute you might just buy and keep as long as possible instead of eating it.